Cascade Culinary Institute

 Prerequisites: CUL 104.

-Analyze menu design and effectiveness for a diversity of local restaurant establishments.
-Learn about standardized recipes and cost cards, understanding income and profit and loss statements, nutritional aspects of menu planning and design, and menu configuration.
+Analyze menu design and effectiveness from a diversity of local restaurants to learn about standardized recipes and cost cards, income and profit and loss statements, nutritional aspects of menu planning and design, and menu configuration.
 Analyze and critique industry menus and create menus from the perspective of concept, clarity, cost, price, and efficiency.
-Conduct an analysis of the sales mix for the Elevation Restaurant as part of a group assignment, evaluate the sales distribution of food and beverage items and give presentations to the Elevation staff as to how to make perspective design and offering improvements.
+Develop, cost, and determine proper product specifications for the culinary capstone menu.

 View Course Outline